 The most common cause of sciatica is from a prolapsed intervertebral disc.
 Here a part of the fluid-filled centre of the intervertebral discs (the discs which separate each of the spinal column bones) is allowed to leak out through a tear in the outer disc layer.
 This prolapse, or disc bulge, causes direct compression or irritation of a nerve which subsequently causes the symptoms of sciatica.

 If the shooting leg pain is caused by sciatica, most cases are self-limiting and will get better on their own.
-Over 90% of people with sciatica symptoms will get better within 3 months.
+Over 9 out of 10 people with sciatica symptoms will get better within 3 months.
 There are several simple steps that you can take if you are suffering from sciatica to help improve your symptoms and reduce the risk of future episodes.

 If you have sciatica, it is most important to try to remain active in spite of your pain; sitting or lying for long periods can actually make your pain worse or prolong symptoms.
 Gentle exercise can relieve your symptoms and help speed up your recovery.

 Simple painkillers such as anti-inflammatories can be effective at relieving your pain.
 A safe lifting technique is essential and can help reduce the risk of future episodes.
 If you are overweight losing weight will help reduce the stress on your spine and can help prevent recurrent episodes of back pain or sciatica.
 Smoking also increases your risk of back problems such as low back pain and sciatica, your doctor can support you to try and stop smoking if you are ready.

 If you are unsure about your symptoms, or if your symptoms are severe then you should book a routine appointment with your doctor.